Buffalo Braves: Initial hiring

-The team's first head coach was Hall of Famer Dolph Schayes and the franchise's first star players were Bob Kauffman and Don May, who were acquired in the 1970 NBA Expansion Draft.
-However, in the NBA Draft of 1970, Buffalo passed on hometown hero Calvin Murphy, a 5-foot-9 point guard from Niagara University and picked Princeton graduate, John Hummer, as their first round draft pick.
+The team's first head coach was Hall of Famer Dolph Schayes and the franchise's first star players were Bob Kauffman and Don May, who were acquired in the 1970 NBA expansion draft.
+However, in the NBA draft of 1970, Buffalo passed on hometown hero Calvin Murphy, a 5-foot-9 point guard from Niagara University, and picked Princeton graduate John Hummer as their first round draft pick.
 Murphy would eventually be inducted into the Hall of Fame.
 As is typical of first-year expansion teams, the Braves finished with a dismal record, 22–60, seven games ahead of the Cleveland Cavaliers, their expansion cousins, who finished at 15–67.
 Kauffman, who averaged 4.3 points per game the previous year with the Chicago Bulls, led Buffalo in scoring with 20.4 points per game and earned a spot on the 1971 NBA Eastern Conference All-Star team.

 Season-by-season summary

 1971–72 season

-The Braves repeated their 22–60 record in the 1971–72 season, but did make good acquisitions that would make the club better.
+The Braves repeated their 22–60 record in the 1971–72 season, but made acquisitions that would prove to improve the team.
 Buffalo drafted center Elmore Smith from Kentucky State University and local favorite Randy Smith from Buffalo State College.
 Johnny McCarthy replaced Schayes one game into the season as the team's head coach.

-1972–73 & 1973–74 seasons
+1972–73 and 1973–74 seasons

 The team did slightly worse in the 1972–73 season, as it went 21–61 under new head coach Dr. Jack Ramsay.
-In a showcase of the futility of the '72-'73 Braves, during the team's fifth game of the season on October 20, 1972 the team set an NBA record which still stands for most points in a single quarter with 58 in the fourth quarter against the Boston Celtics.
-However the Celtics were in the process of a blowout win and had already lead the Braves 103-60 at the start of the quarter.
+In a showcase of the futility of the '72-'73 Braves, during the team's fifth game of the season on October 20, 1972, the team set an NBA record which still stands for most points in a single quarter with 58 in the fourth quarter against the Boston Celtics.
+However the Celtics were in the process of a blowout win and had already led the Braves 103–60 at the start of the quarter.
 They had inserted their substitutes to play the final quarter and the reduced quality of the opponents allowed for the comeback.
-The Braves outscored the Celtics 58-23 but still lost 126-118.
+The Braves outscored the Celtics 58-23 but still lost 126–118.
 The Braves' big move that season was drafting forward/center Bob McAdoo from North Carolina.
 The team finally made its first playoff appearance in 1974, in which they faced the Celtics and lost in six games.
 That season, McAdoo posted averages of 30.6 points and 15.1 rebounds; this is the last time any player has averaged at least 30 points and 15 rebounds in the same NBA season.
 Also, that season, the Braves rookie Ernie DiGregorio won the NBA Rookie of the Year Award.